Fiber optic internet install

 Before starting any construction, we’ll have survey crews on foot in the neighborhood.
 This is when we gather important information that shapes our construction plans going forward.

 The size of your neighborhood and local weather conditions are two of many factors that impact the amount of time this takes.
-We’ll work hard to minimize disruptions like temporary parking restrictions, and complete everything as quickly as possible.
+We’ll work hard to minimize disruptions, like temporary parking restrictions, and complete everything as quickly as possible.

 If you have concerns about fiber construction on your property, click here to send us feedback.

-Installation: Before & after
+Installation: before and after

 In many cases, we can complete your installation in a single visit.
-However, if fiber is brand new to your property, we might need to come out a second time.
+However, if fiber technology is brand new to your property, we might need to come out a second time.

 id={3275532B-EFDC-4807-B8A8-4A16F76987FC}